United States Disciplinary Barracks: First facility

-Main gateway into the now-demolished 1877 disciplinary barracks (in 2007).
-The building now has other uses, including a base eatery.
+Main gateway into the 1877 disciplinary barracks (taken in 2007).
+Previously serving as administrative space, the building now has other uses, including a base eatery.
+The portion of the USDB known as "The Castle" which contained all of the confinement cells was demolished in 2004.

 Originally known as the United States Military Prison, the USDB was established by Act of Congress in 1874.
 Prisoners were used for the bulk of the construction, which began in 1875 and was completed in 1921.
 The facility was able to house up to 1,500 prisoners.
 From 1895 until 1903, prisoners from the USDB were used to construct the nearby United States Penitentiary, Leavenworth.

 The original 19th century USDB was dubbed "The Castle" or "Little Top" due to its size and location (c.1977).

 The original USDB followed the Pennsylvania plan modeling on a layout of the Eastern State Penitentiary where cell blocks radiated out from a central structure.
 Individual cells were relatively isolated.
 In contrast, the civilian prison, modeled on the Auburn Correctional Facility in New York, reflected a newer concept where prisoners were housed in a large rectangular building where there was a certain amount of communal living.
 The site covered 12 acre with walls from 16 to 41 ft high.

 The original USDB was Fort Leavenworth's biggest and tallest building sited at the corner of McPherson Avenue and Scott Avenue on bluffs above the Missouri River.
 The old domed building was nicknamed "Little Top" in contrast to the domed federal prison 2+1/2 mi south which was nicknamed the "Big Top".

 During World War I, two brothers named Joseph and Michael Hofer died at Fort Leavenworth in 1918 after refusing to enlist or wear uniforms after they were drafted under the Selective Service Act of 1917.
 The pair of conscientious objectors, who were Christian Hutterites, were held in solitary confinement, beaten, and starved to death.